 - M242 Bushmaster chain gun

-The M242 Bushmaster is a U.S. 25x137 mm chain-driven autocannon used as the main gun on Bradley fighting vehicles and as the gun element in Mk 38 naval weapon systems.
-Its externally powered dual-feed design lets crews select ammunition types for direct fire against personnel, light armor, vehicles, and small surface threats; Ukrainian Bradley crews have used the Bushmaster in close-range fighting during the Russia-Ukraine War 2014-present.
+The M242 Bushmaster is a U.S. 25x137 mm chain-driven autocannon used as the main gun on Bradley and LAV armored vehicles and as the gun element in Mk 38 naval weapon systems.
+Its externally powered dual-feed design lets crews select ammunition types for direct fire against personnel, light armor, vehicles, and small surface threats; Bradley crews have used the weapon in the Gulf War, Iraq War, and Russia-Ukraine War.

 The Bushmaster's dual-feed arrangement is central to how Bradley crews use it: one feed path can carry high-explosive ammunition while the other can carry armor-piercing ammunition, letting the gunner choose a better round for light armor, personnel, or exposed systems.